vandenn/learn-with-genai/README.md

 <img width="955" height="477" alt="learn_with_genai" src="https://github.com/user-attachments/assets/638e6778-74a2-4b32-b35f-11e79a339f0f" />

+"Cursor for learning", or an "open-source NotebookLM"

-"Cursor for learning" -- A GenAI-powered learning application that helps you learn faster through AI-powered note-taking, RAG-based question answering, and pedagogical agents for reviewing.
+A GenAI-powered learning application that helps you learn faster through AI-powered note-taking, RAG-based question answering, and pedagogical agents for reviewing.
 Inspired by NotebookLM, Cursor, and Obsidian.

 </div>